MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-search.md

 ---
-title: Searching for Page or Report | Microsoft Docs
+title: Finding Pages or Reports Using the Search for Page or Report Function | Microsoft Docs
-description: learn how to use Search in Dynamics 365 for Financials.
+description: To find pages and reports in Dynamics 365 for Financials, you can use the Search for Page or Report feature.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen